wazuh/wazuh-documentation/source/getting-started/components.rst

 - **Log collector:** This agent component is capable of reading flat log files and Windows event logs, collecting operating system and application log messages.
 It does support XPath filters for Windows events, and recognizes multi-line formats (e.g. Linux Audit logs).
 It can also enrich JSON events with additional metadata.

 + **Commmand execution:** Agents have the ability to run authorized commands periodically, collecting their output and reporting it back to the Wazuh server for further analysis.
-This module can be used to meet different use cases (e.g. monitor hard disk space left).
+This module can be used to meet different use cases (e.g. monitor hard disk's space left).

 - **File integrity monitoring (FIM):** This module monitors the file system, reporting when files are created, deleted or modified.
 It keeps track of file attributes, permissions, ownership and content.
 When an event occurs, it captures who, what and when details in real time.
 Additionally, this module builds and maintains a database with the state of the monitored files, allowing queries to be run remotely.